Ayushman89/Linux-dito/README.md

 # Linux-dito
-linux dito used to create a linux environment on a pc or smartphone using and code editor
+linux dito helps you to create a linux environment on a pc or smartphone using a code editor
 ## tested in
 `` Mobile, Windows ``